The path to your current location in our website is:

-PrivCo is a source for business and financial research on over 30,000 major privately-held companies (MPCs).
+PrivCo focuses on tracking private company financial data, private market deals and private investor profiles.
+Over 225,000 companies worldwide are covered, along with over 40,000 M&A deals, over 35,000 funding rounds and over 12,000 investor profiles (angel investors, VC firms, PE firms).
 The database contains private company financials and revenues to private M&A deals and deal multiples, private firm valuations, venture capital funding, private equity deals, private and family ownership breakdowns, bankruptcies, restructurings, and company research.
 View the PrivCo User Guide, or a training video, for an introduction to using the database.

 One-stop access to the full text of information created by and about the U.S. Congress.
 Reports, hearings, bills, laws, member directories and information, and related publications are available from 1970 on.
 Includes Historical Indexes 1789-1980, an index to historic materials including many departmental reports as well as unpublished hearings.
 Also includes the Congressional Record, Code of Federal Regulations and the Federal Register.

 Indexes over 460 U.S. and international criminal justice journals and includes full text for over 185 titles.
 Coverage back to 1969.